Continuing Education Activity

 Dermatologic reactions, including erythema multiforme, pruritis, skin discoloration, skin photosensitivity, rash, and Stevens-Johnson syndrome, have all been reported.
 Patients who have previously experienced a rash in response to silver sulfadiazine should not use this medication as this can be a sign of an allergy.

 It is unknown whether patients with sulfonamide allergies are at risk for cross-reaction to silver sulfadiazine, but product labeling indicates that those patients should avoid use if their previous reaction to sulfonamides has been severe.

 Persons with previous hypersensitivity reactions following application, pregnant women, and infants less than two months of age should refrain from using silver sulfadiazine.

 Although animal studies did not show any adverse effects in reproduction studies, it is known that systemic absorption does occur with the widespread use of the medication.
 Therefore there is a theoretical risk of hyperbilirubinemia and kernicterus when using this medication in pregnant women or infants.
-Infants have an immature glucuronidation mechanism and are therefore extremely susceptible to sulfonamides.
+Infants have an immature glucuronidation mechanism and are therefore highly susceptible to sulfonamides.
 Exposure can result in severe hyperbilirubinemia and possible kernicterus.

-Silver sulfadiazine can be used cautiously in those with glucose-6-phosphate dehydrogenase deficiency, as they are susceptible to hemolysis on exposure to sulfonamide derivatives.
+Silver sulfadiazine can be used cautiously in those with glucose-6-phosphate dehydrogenase deficiency, as they are susceptible to hemolysis following exposure to sulfonamide derivatives.
 Monitoring for anemia and elevated bilirubin may be especially crucial in this patient population.

 Some silver sulfadiazine formulations contain propylene glycol, which can undergo absorption and reportedly causes serum osmolality disturbances.
 Serum propylene glycol levels may be obtained as well in certain situations.